Greg de la Cruz works at NCR Corp's R&D center in the Philippines. He is interested in economic history and current world financial affairs.

 High-ranking company executives, during the course of negotiating their compensation or their employment terms, enter into a “golden handshake,” what James Chen of Investopedia defines as a stipulation in an employment agreement which provides that the employer will offer a significant severance package if the employee loses his or her job.

-Just how much the total compensation in favor of the exiting exec is, has varied, but an unintended benchmark because of the Deficit Reduction Act of 1984 which revised the tax code to deny tax breaks to severance packages equal to or more than three times one’s base compensation, has legitimized an exec’s claim to enter into a golden handshake worth as much as 2.99 times his base salary.
+Just how much the total compensation in favor of the exiting exec has varied, but an unintended effect of the Deficit Reduction Act of 1984, which revised the tax code to deny tax breaks to severance packages equal to or more than three times one’s base compensation, has legitimized an exec’s claim to enter into a golden handshake worth as much as 2.99 times his base salary.